OXID-eSales/oxideshop-user-documentation/installation/core-edition.rst

    production system.

-The migration requires two things in a single step: replacing the metapackage **and** explicitly requiring all modules your shop needs.
+The migration requires two things in a single step: replacing the metapackage **and** explicitly requiring every module your shop currently has installed — even modules you eventually want to remove.
 Do not run ``composer update`` after only swapping the metapackage — this will remove your modules.
+Once the migration is complete, drop unwanted modules cleanly with ``composer remove`` (see "Managing modules after migration" below).

 Overview
 ^^^^^^^^